7 Heating Facts You Need To Know

 3) A Higher Thermostat Setting Won’t Heat Your Cincinnati Home Faster

 Your HVAC unit is chosen according to its size and heating load.
 When you arrive home after a busy day, it’s natural to want to speed up your heating effects, but a higher thermostat setting won’t help.
-Instead, it will waste fuel and force your unit to run longer.
+Instead, it could waste fuel by causing your system to overheat the home past the desired set point.
 If you want quicker results, improve your insulation, close your drapes, and move large furniture away from your vents.

 4) Space Heaters Won’t Save Energy Costs